MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ## Upload your app

-In the install dialog, you can add your app to a team, chat, meeting, or for personal use depending on how you configure your app's scope.
+In the upload dialog, you can add your app to a team, chat, meeting, or for personal use depending on how you configured your app's scope.

 1. Log in to the Teams client with your [Microsoft 365 development account](~/build-your-first-app/build-first-app-overview.md#set-up-your-development-account).)
 1. Select **Apps**, then choose **Upload a custom app**.